Welcome to the world’s most comprehensive list of gifts for travelers.

-If you’ve got more money than you know what to do with, here are some luxury travel gifts that will blow your travel lover’s mind.
-(And why don’t you send some of that extra dough over to Uncle Mitch while you’re at it?)
+If you’ve got more money than you know what to do with, here are some luxury travel gifts and accessories that’ll blow your travel lover’s mind.
+(Also, why don’t you send some of that extra dough over to Uncle Mitch while you’re at it?)

-This is hands down of the best travel gifts for book-lovers.
+This is hands down one of the best gifts for travelers who love to read.
 And you know what?

 Travel has a weird way of turning people into readers.

 Because when you travel “off-the-grid” to remote destinations, there is oftentimes nothing to do except read.